Adapting To Change In The Transition From College Life To Work Life

 Overcoming imposter syndrome

-Imposter syndrome is a common challenge among recent graduates.
+Impostor syndrome is a common challenge among recent graduates.
 They might think they’re inadequate despite their qualifications and achievements.
 Self-doubt and anxiety can arise, which may affect performance and career growth.

 The transition to professional life can be stressful.
-The responsibilities and expectations may lead to burnout, especially if the individual constantly works overtime or struggles to balance work with their personal life.
+The responsibilities and expectations may lead to burnout, especially if an individual constantly works overtime or struggles to balance work with their personal life.
 Learning to manage time and setting boundaries may help individuals avoid burnout.

 Adapting to workplace culture